 Loyalty programs are no longer a choice - they are a necessity.
 Without loyalty programs, it is difficult to build long-lasting relationships with your customers.

-Brands like Baskin Robbins, The Body Shop, Sephora, Grab, and Nike have all long invested in customer loyalty programs.
+Many big brands like Baskin Robbins, Sephora, Grab, and Nike have all long invested in customer loyalty programs.

 Here are a few things for you to consider when starting a customer rewards program:

 Before you start your rewards or loyalty program, you need to be clear about your objective.

 Do you want to increase customer traffic to your store?
 Do you want customers to spend more and more each visit?

 Do you want them to bring new friends over every time?

 Do you want to engage with customers on a more personal level?
 Organise events and activities for them?